syncfusion/blazor-docs/src/charts/bullet-chart/actual-bar.md

 component: "Bullet Chart"

-description: "Learn here all about Actual Bar of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about the Actual Bar of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

-# Actual Bar in Blazor Bullet Chart (SfBulletChart)
+# Actual Bar in the Blazor Bullet Chart (SfBulletChart)

-To display the primary data, or the current value of the data being measured, known as the **Feature Measure**, which should be encoded as a bar.
-This is called as **Actual Bar** or **Feature Bar** in the Bullet Chart and to display the actual bar, the [`ValueField`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_ValueField) should be mapped to the appropriate field from the data source.
+To display the primary data or the current value of the data being measured known as the **Feature Measure** that should be encoded as a bar.
+This is called as the **Actual Bar** or the **Feature Bar** in the Bullet Chart, and to display the actual bar the [`ValueField`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_ValueField) should be mapped to the appropriate field from the data source.

 ```csharp
 @using Syncfusion.Blazor.Charts